 Now here's the fun part!
 You get to choose between bundle dyeing and solid dyeing.
 Bundle dying results in a beautiful, mottled, painting like fabric, which works great on towels, scarves, or clothing.
 It can be done on yarn, but it will result in more of a subtle variegated effect.

 Once you remove the fabric from the mordant bath, squeeze out any excess water from the fabric, and lay the fabric out flat.
 Take your raw dye materials--flowers, petals, bark-- and arrange them on the fabric surface.
 The more dyestuff you place on the scarf, the darker it will become.
 Once you are happy with the amount and location of the dyestuffs, you can take a stick or tube to help you roll the scarf tightly, or just roll it on itself for a more loose roll (Be aware what tool you use--some barks may leave color!).
-The tighter the roll, the darker and more saturated the dyes will be.
 Roll the fabric until you reach the end.
 You have a couple of options of whether or not you’d like to keep it in log shape, or folding it more (if you didn’t use a stick) to create more patterns.
 Secure the fabric onto the tube with string, fairly tightly.
 You can either cover the fabric and let it sit overnight, or steam the fabric for a more immediate result.
 There are a couple of options for steaming: for small projects, you can place the fabric into a mason jar, place the mason jar into a dye pot, and fill the dye pot with around 2 inches of water outside of the mason jar.
 There is no need to boil--be careful as the jar may break--just steam.
 Steam for about an hour, and add more hot water to the dye pot if needed.
 Adding cold water increases the risk of breaking the jar.

 Another option is to use a colander, or vegetable steamer as if you were steaming veggies.
 Be advised to not use the same kitchen tools you use to make food in--while most natural dyes are non toxic, they are inedible.
 In both steaming situations, once your fabric is to your liking shade wise, let it cool.
 Remove the string and unwrap.
 Most dyestuffs can be used more than once, so hold onto them!
 Rinse in cool water and air dry.